 If you're planning on having people authenticate to the Web server using any kind of a login page you will also have to buy a Windows 2000 "Internet Connector License" which costs an additional $2,000.
 The 5-User CAL which comes with Windows 2000 Server does not cover Internet access/authentication so those CALs are of no value for a Web server.

 Since Linux doesn't require "seat" or "connector" licenses, an Apache Web server will cost you a lot less.
 (Apache comes free with Linux and most Linux distros install/enable Apache during the Linux installation.)
 Red Hat Linux is a commercial distro that goes for about $70, or $200 if you want the secure Apache Web server for doing on-line SSL transactions.
 If you have an investment in ASP page development, there's a package called Chilisoft (recently bought up by Sun Microsystems) which will allow you to run ASP pages on UNIX and Linux Web servers.
-An even cheaper route is to pick up the non-commercial Debian Linux distribution for $20 and set up an Apache server using that.
-For information on obtaining Debian and step-by-step instructions on installing it and setting up a Web server, go to www.aboutdebian.com
+An even cheaper route is to download the non-commercial Debian Linux distribution net-install DVD for free and set up an Apache server using that.

 You can verify the above prices on the following page at shop.microsoft.com (this page likely will not display in Netscape).
 You can verify the above licensing information by calling Microsoft at 800-R-U-LEGIT.

 If you simply want to see what adjustments may need to be made to a Perl script (including the Bestdam Logger script) so that it will run on a Windows IIS server, the first section below will tell you.
 If you want to know how to set up your own IIS Web server to run CGI/Perl scripts, the information a little further down the page will show you how to do that.